 Executives can continue to urge their employees to refrain from opening attachments from suspicious email addresses and to avoid links for external pages, but the sophistication of these phishing scams is increasing and becoming less detectable by the human eye.
 At the same time, it is nearly impossible for security professionals to prevent their employees from using their corporate devices for personal use.
 In the absence of effective protection from training or monitoring devices, enterprise security teams need solutions that work in the real world.

 In a time where the email channel is vital for business operations, Votiro is able to secure 100% of emails with their Positive Selection™ technology.
-Votiro’s Secure File Gateway for Email solution singles out only the elements of emails known to be fully secure, guaranteeing that files entering the email channel, including email files themselves, are 100% safe.
+Votiro’s Cloud for Email API solution singles out only the elements of emails known to be fully secure, guaranteeing that files entering the email channel, including email files themselves, are 100% safe.
 Votiro protects the entire email channel from malicious threats without blocking or quarantining files and having to wait for IT middle-men to unblock access.
 With Votiro, files simply don’t pose a threat to your business anymore.